Mississippi Chapter of the International Association of Assessing Officers

 III.2a Ballots

-The Secretary shall be responsible for preparing and distributing election ballots to all voting members no later that September 1st of each year.
+The Secretary shall be responsible for preparing and distributing election ballots to all voting members no later than September 1st of each year.
 The ballots shall list all candidates for office and shall provide for write-in candidates.
-The ballots shall be returned to the chapter President by the voting members no later that October 1st.
+The ballots shall be returned to the chapter President by the voting members no later than October 1st.
 The ballots shall be forwarded by the President to the nominating committee no later than ten (10) days prior to the annual meeting.

 III.2b Election to Office